 If you need your funding reinstated, a small step toward learning about how to fundraise for yourself would be a good gesture.

-In the case of funding cuts, being assertive in a way that acknowledges and even empathizes with the difficulties officials are facing.
+In the case of funding cuts, be assertive in a way that acknowledges and even empathizes with the difficulties officials are facing.
 Know your own funding needs, and be able to explain the dollars and cents of the expense, as well as the possible savings if the city decides to run the program right.
-That is how to fight city hall.
+That is how to fight city hall in this instance.

 For additional tips and a different slant, you might want to look at our page on opposing a rezoning.

-You might need to play slightly dirty outside the meetings, taking advantage of the situation if you are friends with the mayor's wife, for example.
+You might need to play slightly dirty outside the meetings, taking advantage of the captive audience if you are friends with the mayor's wife, for example.
 Informal conversations with friends who are in positions of power, or who have influence over decision makers, often yield results or compromises that are acceptable.

 If the stakes are high enough and the government is wrong enough, sometimes you must be a little manipulative inside the meetings as well.
 But usually that's not how you win at local government relations.